phaakma/linz_wfs/documentation/LINZ_WFS_documentation.md

 2. Run the script once (either from the batch file or by running the python file directly) and it will create any missing directories, create a settings.json file if it doesn't exist and create a sample config file in the config directory.
 3. Update the API key in the settings.json file.
 4. Optionally, specify paths for config, data and logs.
+5. Create a config file for the layer you want.

+> NOTE: Read the Target Feature Class section below for the recommended workflow for setting up a target feature class.

 ### Smoketest
 1. Run "LINZ_WFS.bat sample.json".